 With world-class business experts and unique networking opportunities, the boot camp’s training curriculum will help "growth-oriented" businesses become "growth-ready" companies.
 Participating entrepreneurs will have the opportunity to network with peers and potential partners, as well as the chance to strengthen their technical knowledge in key business areas, such as supply chain management, value addition, marketing, and partnerships.

-After a final pitch, the 20 top performing companies graduating from the boot camp will receive further training through one-on-one mentoring sessions and will be invited to join infoDev’s new Agribusiness Innovation Center (AIC), launching in mid-April.
+After a final pitch, the 20 top performing companies graduating from the boot camp will receive further training through one-on-one mentoring sessions and will be invited to join infoDev’s new Agribusiness Innovation Center (AIC), launching in April 2017.
 The center will further increase the competitiveness and growth of these agro-processing enterprises by providing facilities, market research and linkages, early stage financing, business coaching, and technical training.